Roadside rescue: Puppy tossed from car

 MT.
-HEALTHY, Ohio (WLWT) – A puppy is recovering after he was found stuffed in a garbage bag in the middle of a Mt.
+HEALTHY, Ohio (WLWT) – A puppy is recovering after he was found stuffed in a garbage bag in the middle of an Mt.
 Healthy, Ohio roadway.

 Police said officers were called to investigate a garbage bag in the roadway that appeared to have something inside that was moving.